My emails are going to spam

 There are a number of steps which can help emails reach the inbox such as:

 - Verifying your Domain can improve deliverability by making your emails appear more legitimate.
 (EmailOctopus Connect users may want to set up DMARC, SPF, and DKIM.
 Find out how to do this here).

-- Avoiding using words in your email subject or body that are known to trigger spam filters.
+- Avoid using words in your email subject or body that are known to trigger spam filters.

 - Sloppy HTML code can trigger spam filters, so use our pre-built drag/drop templates.